LISTEN TO THIS ARTICLE

 The pattern across architectures: inference scaling works when you force the model to explore, not when you let it repeatedly confirm its first instinct.

-Where This Gets Expensive
+Where This Gets Interesting

 This creates a new optimization problem: inference compute budgeting.
 Unlike pre-training, where you can run training longer to improve all downstream tasks, inference compute must be allocated per-query based on task characteristics.
 Get it wrong and you either waste money on easy problems or fail on hard ones.
 The Budget Problem: Why AI Agents Are Learning to Be Cheap explores this tension in agent systems specifically.